trhoda/WTC_bootcamp_trhoda_CPT/README.md

-# bootcamp_day_02
+# WeThinkCode_ C bootcamp

-Where activities for day 02 of the.
-WTC bootcamp will be pushed to.
+Selection bootcamp for WTC_ 2020 cohort.
+All problems written in C.

+## Overview

+Each day built on the concepts of C.

+No builtin functions were allowed, with the exception of write and malloc.